Injuries Caused by Scaffolding Accidents

 In a BLS study, 72 percent of workers injured in scaffolding accidents said the cause of their accident was planking or support giving way, slipping or being struck by a falling object.
 This indicates that employers may not be adequately referencing OSHA safety standards, which specifically address scaffolding hazards and provide safety checklists to ensure compliance with industry standards.

-The Philadelphia work injury lawyers at Larry Pitt & Associates, P.C. have represented workers injured in all types of scaffolding accidents, including those caused by:
+The experienced work injury lawyers at Larry Pitt & Associates, P.C. have represented workers injured in all types of scaffolding accidents, including those caused by:

 - Improper installation